-Interview Chief Operation Officer/PREA Coordinator Interview Director Interview Program Director/PREA Manager
+Interview: Interview Chief Operation Officer/PREA Coordinator Interview Director Interview Program Manager/PREA Manager

-Pathway Baldwin County LLC policy dictates it collects uniform data for every allegation of sexual abuse at the facility and uses a standardized instrument and set of definitions.
+Pathway Inc. DYS Boys Campus 1 policy dictates it collects uniform data for every allegation of sexual abuse at the facility and uses a standardized instrument and set of definitions.
 The information is aggregated annually and a report is prepared using the DOJ form SSV-JJ, Survey of Violence Incident Report.
-The PREA Manager and Director prepare the report for the facility and make it available to the public on their website www.pathway-inc.com.
+The PREA Manager prepares the report for the facility and makes it available to the public on their website www.pathway-inc.com.
 Before the information is made public, all identifying information is removed.

 The information is used to improve the effectiveness of the facility's sexual abuse prevention, detection, response policies, practices and training.
 The annual report includes a comparison of the current year's data and corrective actions with prior years to provide an assessment of the progress the facility has made in addressing sexual abuse.
-This information is maintained in a locked file in the office of the facility director.